Spyros Galanis

 The ESRC grant started in December 2021 and will last for three years.
 The CI is Christos A. Ioannou and the postdoctoral Research Fellow is Sergei Mikhalishchev.

-You can find more about the project by clicking here.
+Learn more about the project

-What we want to do
+What we do

 Prediction markets leverage the wisdom of the crowd, by aggregating information that is dispersed among individuals.
 The mechanism is intuitive.
 Traders buy and sell securities, which pay £1 only if a specific event occurs (e.g. Trump wins the next US presidential election) and £0 otherwise.
 On the one hand, if the security price is low and some traders have private information that the event is highly likely, they will buy the security; consequently, its price will go up.
 On the other hand, if the security price is high and some traders have private information that the event is highly unlikely, they will sell the security, hence its price will go down.
 Such price movements could reveal to a trader information that others might have, prompting her to update her beliefs and either buy or sell the security, thus, further revealing to other traders some of her own private information.
 The final price, normalized to be between 0 and 1, is interpreted as the public's probability of the event occurring.
 Information gets aggregated if the final price (or probability) is close to the true outcome (0 or 1).